Religion in Tuvalu: Church of Tuvalu

 Adherents of the Church of Tuvalu comprise about 86% of the 10,632 inhabitants of Tuvalu.

 All nine islands of Tuvalu, encompassing a combined land area of 26 km2, have traditional chiefs (alikis) who are members of the Church of Tuvalu.

 The most prominent building on Funafuti is the Fētu'ao Lima (Morning Star Church) of the Church of Tuvalu.

 Other religions/denominations

 Most followers of other religions or denominations, making up small populations of members of the Seventh-day Adventist Church (2%), the Tuvalu Brethren Church (a charismatic Protestant denomination) (3%), the Jehovah's Witnesses (1%) and Catholics (1%), are found in the capital city, Funafuti.

 The Baháʼí Faith constitutes 1% of the population.
 The Baháʼís are mainly found on Nanumea, and also Funafuti.

 The Catholic community is served by the Mission Sui Iuris of Funafuti.
 The sole Catholic church in the country is Teone Church in Vaiaku.

 There are also smaller numbers of Muslims, Baptists, members of the Church of Jesus Christ of Latter-day Saints and atheists.

+There is a small population of Hindus in Tonga.
+The community doesn't have a temple and religious observances are typically done in private settings.
+According the 2021 Census there are 78 Hindus forming 0.1 percent of the country's population.

+There is a small population of Muslims in Tonga, The 2021 census shows 60 Muslims forming 0.1% of the country's population.
+Other estimates also shows the population to be less than 100.
 As of 2010, the Ahmadiyya Muslim Community had approximately 50 members in the country, representing 0.5% of the population.
+The community is planning to raise funds to build a boarding school in Tongatapu with funding help from Saudi Arabia and Qatar.